astoria-tech/FOIL-Request/README.md

 This project was created by members of the Astoria Digital team, a group of software engineers and designers making things to help their neighborhood.

+The goal of this project is to teach the FOIL request process, provide resources to complete a request, and understand the system in order to improve it.

 ### About this project

 This project explains the Freedom of Information Law Request process in New York State, the process is illustrated by the request letter and the appeal letter.
 Everything you need to know about the process is included in these letters, and the annotations in the letters serve to give context about the process.
 The site also includes links to resources to complete requests and get more information and advice from groups that are dedicated to government accountability and transparency.